 Instead of jumping in the car and driving when you only have to travel a short distance, consider using an electric scooter.
 Using an adult electric scooter instead of a car for short trips will reduce greenhouse gas emissions.
 So, next time you’re just running to the grocery store for a few items, or stopping by a friend’s house, consider taking your electric scooter instead of driving your car.

 Being conscious about the things you throw out is also important.
 Our landfills and oceans are filling up with trash.
 Much of what is being thrown away can actually be recycled.
 Before you toss something in the trash, think about whether it could be recycled.
 Most paper, plastic, and metal products are recyclable in most states.
+It’s now become much easier to recycle iPads, smartphones, laptops and other electronics as well through online sites!

 In addition to recycling materials, look for opportunities to find another use for things you don’t need anymore.
 Empty containers can be used for storing items, grocery bags can be saved for your next shopping trip, and old clothes or bedding can be turned into rags for cleaning or even repurposed as a rug.